gaps-closure/mules/dftvl/dagr-parser/DAGR-README.md

 `string` (both single and double quoted versions).
 For targets where Unicode may not be default, we allow `ustring` similar to Python2.
 Regular expressions `rstring` and byte strings `bstring` also follow Python3.
 We add two more types to encode XPath `xstring` and  CSS selectors `cstring`.
-We may include a primitive data type  for ISO date time strings and one notation for geo-coordinates.
-We may restrict the XPath expression subset supported by Python3 XMLElementTree library.
+We will extend to cover the simple types supported in DFDL.
+We may restrict the XPath expression subset (e.g., as in the Python3 XMLElementTree library).
 We may restrict the CSS selector and exclude complex selectors such as ':match'.
 ```
 dagrval:            nil | bool | integer | float | string | ustring | bstring | rstring | xstring | cstring
 nil:                NONE